sony/generator-cordova-plugin-devbed/README.md

  - But current plugman does not accept such style when adding android platform
   - package %pluginID%; in base.java, it causes compile error due to the ID includes minus(-) in it.
  - Since the generator uses plugman to add platform, I keep the old style id until the problem will be resolved.

-- [2015.6.9] CSP meta have not been added into Jasmine index.html file
- - Cordova Android platform recommended to use cordova-plugin-whitelist and adding Content-Security-Policy tag in html file.
- - But cordova-plugin-test-framework does not have such a index.html file in it.

 ## Contribution
 We're welcome your contribution to our project.